-There is no national park, wildlife sanctuary and critically polluted area in 10km radius from the project site.
+There is no national park, wildlife sanctuary and critically polluted area in 10 km radius from the project site.
 There are no forests within 15 Km from the boundary of the project site.
+The area harbours one of the best alluvial soils in India.